nickhuangcyh/nickhuangcyh.github.io/_i18n/en/_posts/2021-12-30-creating_a_github_pages_with_jekyll_and_minimal_mistakes.md

 ## Why Start a Technical Blog?

 In my professional work, I frequently gain inspiration and help from technical websites and blog articles.
+These resources have solved countless problems for me over the years.

 To document my learning, review knowledge, and help others, I decided to create my own technical blog.

+### Benefits of Technical Blogging

 A well-maintained blog offers several benefits:

-- **Knowledge Documentation**: Preserve your learning journey
+- **Knowledge Documentation**: Preserve your learning journey and insights
-- **Community Building**: Share insights with fellow developers
+- **Community Building**: Share insights with fellow developers worldwide
 - **Career Growth**: Establish thought leadership in your field
 - **Skill Development**: Improve writing and communication skills
+- **Learning Reinforcement**: Teaching others helps solidify your own understanding

 ---

 ## Why Choose Jekyll + Minimal Mistakes?

-### Jekyll Advantages:
+### Why Jekyll?

+Jekyll is a static site generator that offers several key advantages:

 1. **Markdown Support**: Write content in Markdown, automatically converted to HTML
-2. **Active Community**: Large ecosystem with extensive documentation
+2. **Active Community**: Large ecosystem with extensive documentation and support
 3. **Highly Customizable**: Complete control over design and functionality
-4. **Static Site Generation**: Fast loading times and excellent SEO
+4. **Performance**: Fast loading times and excellent SEO out of the box
-5. **Git Integration**: Version control for your entire website
+5. **Developer-Friendly**: Git integration means version control for your entire website

-### Minimal Mistakes Theme Features:
+### Why Minimal Mistakes Theme?

+Minimal Mistakes is one of the most popular Jekyll themes for good reason:

-1. **9k+ GitHub Stars**: Widely adopted and well-maintained
+1. **Proven Track Record**: 9k+ GitHub Stars and widely adopted
-2. **Dark Mode Support**: Modern user experience
+2. **Modern Features**: Dark mode support and responsive design
-3. **Image Zoom**: Medium-like image viewing experience
+3. **User Experience**: Medium-like image viewing experience
-4. **Responsive Design**: Works perfectly on all devices
-5. **SEO Optimized**: Built-in SEO features and structured data
+4. **SEO Ready**: Built-in SEO features and structured data
+5. **Well-Maintained**: Regular updates and active community support

 > I previously used Octopress, but since it's no longer maintained and has limited themes, I chose Jekyll to rebuild my blog 👉 [Octopress](http://octopress.org/)